yh1198015532/inet/tutorials/fingerprint/doc/renaming_submodule.rst

 .. code-block:: text

-  Error: Module not found on path 'FingerprintShowcaseWireless.host1.ipv4.routingTable' defined by par 'FingerprintShowcaseWireless.host1.ipv4.configurator.routingTableModule' -- in module (inet::Ipv4NodeConfigurator) FingerprintShowcaseWireless.host1.ipv4.configurator
+  Error: Module not found on path 'RegressionTestingTutorialWireless.host1.ipv4.routingTable' defined by par 'RegressionTestingTutorialWireless.host1.ipv4.configurator.routingTableModule' -- in module (inet::Ipv4NodeConfigurator) RegressionTestingTutorialWireless.host1.ipv4.configurator
   (id=83), during network initialization

-**TODO** network name!

-**TODO** example for FAILED
+.. **TODO** example for FAILED -> later

 When the model is validated, we can change the ingredients back to ``tplx`` (or some other default), re-run the tests, and accept the new values.
-This process is described in more detail in the TODO step.
+This process is described in more detail in the :doc:`accepting` step.